haixei/python-grpc/README.md

 # gRPC Overview in Python
 This repository contains a simple example of a gRPC implementation.
-For more information about this project in particular visit this article (Basics of gRPC with Python) or the technology's website.
+For more information about this project in particular visit the gRPC's website.

 ## About the example
-In this repository you will find some auto-generated files as well as our client, server and most importantly - the proto file.
-This simple example shows how to create routes for a café's menu and how to use them.
+ I divided the projects into sub-folders in case I will do more tests later, so far the repository consists of the "basics" and the "café".
+The first one was following the example from the documentation, the latter is an expanded version of it that I build while trying out the features.
+Both are a unary RPC.
+In their folders you will find some auto-generated files as well as our client, server and most importantly - the proto file.

 ## Run the project
 To run the project you need to make sure that you have installed the required packages, all defined in the requirements.txt file.